5 best examples of educational science animated videos in eLearning

 Kurzgesagt is a youtube channel that produces videos explaining things with optimistic nihilism.
 They want to make science look beautiful because, in their opinions, science is beautiful.

-- 2D motion graphics take advantages of visualization to talk about the way to catch a Dwarf Planet.
+- 2D motion graphics take advantages of visualization to educate people about the overpopulation.

-The knowledge and theory about the solar system isn’t people’s primary concern unless you are researching this field.
-However, K. made the process to catch a Dwarf Planet interesting thanks to a story about 14 Moons of Neptune.
-2D illustrations please the viewer’s eyes by using nice visuals with neutral colors.
+The knowledge and theory about the overpopulation isn’t people’s primary concern unless you are researching this field.
+However, K. made the topic easy to understand and relatable to audience by telling a story and raising a conversional question at the end of the video.
+Besides, the 2D illustrations please the viewer’s eyes by using nice visuals with neutral colors.

 2D animated videos reduce the stress when talking about astronomy than a whole page full of words.
 The power of visual could naturally set the tone of the videos from tediously scientific to humorously informative.